Waaal/BobaOS/doc/userland/Userland.md

 ### Get to userland with iret
 To get to userland we need to pretend we returned from a interrupt and want to get back to ring3.
 Because the CPU dont have a direct command to change priviledge level.

-- We need to populate our data segment register with the code and data segment for the user entry in the GDT
+- We need to change the data segments (ds,fs,es,gs) to User Data segment (dont need to change the ss because the iret instruction does this on its own)
-- Save stack pointer into eax
 - Push user data segment to stack
 - Push stack pointer in eax to stack
 - Push current flags to stack and bitwise OR the bit that re-enables interrupts